packetgeek/K3S-TTRSS/README.md

 8) Perform step #7 for the other two images.

+9) Push all three images to your local registry.

+10) Edit the ttrss-app.yml file and, in the "image:" line, replace "ajvcorreia/ttrss-app" with "192.168.2.105:5000/local/ttrss-app"

+11) Edit the ttrss-nginx.yml file and, in the "image:" line, replace "ajvcorreia/ttrss-web_nginx" with "192.168.2.105:5000/local/ttrss-web_nginx"

+12) Edit the ttrss-updater.yml file and, in the "image:" line, replace "ajvcorreia/ttrss-updater" with "192.168.2.105:5000/local/ttrss-updater"

 **Development is still occurring at this point.
 Below cannot be used yet.**

+**** need to edit the pvc files next ***

 ## Installation